snchz46/Waveshare-Cobra-Flex-ROS2-Autonomous-Car/README.md

 5. **Visualize results** with RViz using the provided configuration files, and log findings in the [`docs/`](docs/) folder.
 Add inline photos or screenshots whenever they clarify a step.

 ## Documentation Roadmap
-Use the [`docs/`](docs/) directory to capture:

 - Detailed hardware assembly notes, wiring diagrams, and calibration steps.
 - ROS graph diagrams showing how perception, control, and planning nodes interact.
 - Experiment logs comparing perception algorithms or sensor configurations (see [`docs/experiments/`](docs/experiments/)).
 - Future work ideas (e.g., SLAM integration, autonomous navigation stack, machine learning perception).

-Pair each experiment with supporting media and vendor references so the workflow is fully reproducible.

-Feel free to expand this README with project milestones, demo videos, and personal reflections as the car progresses.
-This repository is intended to become a comprehensive portfolio piece highlighting your ROS 2 engineering skills.